canro91/canro91.github.io/_posts/2024-02-05-LessonsOnAFinishedProject.md

 ---
 layout: post
-title: "Two Lessons I learned after a finished project"
+title: "This Project Taught Me More About Leadership Than Programming: Two Postmortem Lessons"
 tags: career
 cover: Cover.png
 cover-alt: "Two businessmen shaking their hands"
 ---

-This small project taught me more about leadership and communication than programming in general.
+Leadership and communication are more important than coding for the success of a project.

-Last year, I worked as an independent contractor and engaged in short projects with a client.
-This project was a six-month effort to support group events, like weddings, conferences, and retreats, in a property management system.
+Last year, I worked as an independent contractor and engaged in short projects with an American client.
+This project was a six-month effort to bring group events, like weddings, conferences, and retreats, to a property management system.

+This was one of the projects that convinced me that unclear expectations and poor communication kill any software project, not libraries and tools.

 These are the two lessons I learned from this project.